RosboneMako/MiniDistortion/README.md

 * Bedazzled knobs using fixed images.
 * Reworked Distortion 2 to get more adjustment.

+VERSION 5.03s
+* Added AIR frequency adjustment to dial in crispness better.
+* Reworked included presets for new AIR frequency.
+* Minor button tweaks.
+* Swapped Matches amp for DLX.

 NOTE:<br/>
-Versions 4.20s-5.02s files use the static runtime library option in JUCE.
+Versions 4.20s-5.03s files use the static runtime library option in JUCE.
 Previous versions used dynamic linking and may not run in certain instances.
 An s is added to the version number for identification.